Sovereign-Labs/solana-proofs/README.md

 ## Abstract

 At Sovereign Labs, in the course of research that required attestations on the Solana blockchain state, we have identified a novel way to build on-chain SPV ([Simple Payment Verification](https://docs.solana.com/proposals/simple-payment-and-state-verification)) light clients for the Solana blockchain.
 Crucially, this method does not necessitate changes to the Solana consensus protocol.
-We have created a prototype proof-of-concept, available in this repository, which aims to expedite the development of on-chain light clients on Solana by reducing the risks typically associated with modifications to the core protocol.
+We have developed a proof-of-concept, available in this repository, which aims to expedite the development of on-chain light clients on Solana by reducing the risks typically associated with modifications to the core protocol.

 This solution utilizes the Copy-on-Chain (`copy`) program to generate a hash of the Solana account state.
 This hash is then included in the `accounts_delta_hash`, which is part of the `BankHash` attested by the validator set.
 Using these proofs, users can submit a transaction to directly verify the state of an account without needing to fully trust the account state information communicated by an intermediary RPC provider.